flashcode/gitchart/README.md

 ## Install

-You can install gitchart with this command from the source repository:
+You can install Gitchart with this command from the source repository:

 ```
 $ python setup.py install